When putting together a team to supervise your money, it helps to know who you’re dealing with…

 A board of directors for a nonprofit is designed to promote progression within an organization by virtue of diverse management and comprehensive collaboration.
 Because an organization’s supervisory leadership can depend on their ability to serve their cause, that board must have impenetrable integrity.
 Therefore, even nonprofits cannot afford to skimp on background checks for leadership.

 When establishing a board of directors, there are often misconceptions on what a comprehensive background check encompasses.
 The term “background check” is an umbrella term that can refer to one or all of a list of screening processes that both organizations and corporations use to verify the employability of an individual.
 This can include a report that offers details on a person’s criminal and employment history, and a review of their financial history.

+A nonprofit background check is the first step in protecting your organization, but not every executive sees it that way.
 It’s not uncommon for nonprofits to cherry pick through the wide range of areas that a comprehensive background check includes, either to save time and/or money, or because only one or two areas of such a report are a priority for board leadership.
 Areas of high priority include criminal history, sex offender registry, or a basic credit report.
 Even if a nonprofit checked all of these boxes when conducting a background check, that would still not rise to the standard of comprehensive when verifying a potential board member’s history.

 A comprehensive background check includes: